The Catlins – Guide for Backpackers

 Owaka has a couple of quirky attractions including Teapot World: a dedication to all things tea.
 If you are super lucky, you’ll find a coffee pot too… Don’t forget Dollyworld, which holds a huge display of dolls and stuffed toys.

-Kaka Point is also a good base for a trip to Nugget Point.
+Kaka Point is also a good base for a trip to Nugget Point which is just 10 minutes down a scenic and winding gravel road.

 Down the road from Kaka Point is Nugget Point – named for the pointed steep headland overlooking rocks sticking out of the sea resembling gold nuggets.